EDISON ATHLETIC BOOSTER CLUB OF THOMAS A. EDISON HIGH SCHOOL

 ARTICLE 1 ‐ NAME

 SECTION 1.1.
-The name of this organization is the EDISON BOOSTER CLUB OF THOMAS A. EDISON HIGH SCHOOL, referred to as the “BOOSTERS”.
-Thomas A. Edison High School of Fairfax County, Virginia, is referred to as “Edison High School”.
+The name of this organization is the EDISON Athletic BOOSTER CLUB OF THOMAS A. EDISON HIGH SCHOOL, referred to as the “Athletic BOOSTERS”.
+(EABC) Thomas A. Edison High School of Fairfax County, Virginia, is referred to as “Edison High School”.

 ARTICLE 2 ‐ PURPOSE

 SECTION 2.1.
-The BOOSTERS is organized exclusively for charitable and educational purposes, as defined below, within the meaning of Section 501 (c)(3) of the Internal Revenue Code or any corresponding section of any future federal tax code.
+The Athletic BOOSTERS is organized exclusively for charitable and educational purposes, as defined below, within the meaning of Section 501 (c)(3) of the Internal Revenue Code or any corresponding section of any future federal tax code.
 (Exemption letter dated December 31, 1999; Employer ID# 23‐7031778).
 Dues and contributions supporting its activities are tax deductible.

 SECTION 2.2.
-The purpose of the BOOSTERS is to promote, support and assist the Edison High School athletic activities and student‐athletes by providing encouragement, advice, volunteer support, and financial assistance to the Student Activity Office.
+The purpose of the Athletic BOOSTERS is to promote, support and assist the Edison High School athletic activities and student‐athletes by providing encouragement, advice, volunteer support, and financial assistance to the Student Activity Office.

 ARTICLE 3 ‐ MEMBERSHIP

 SECTION 3.1.
-BOOSTERS’ membership is annual and shall consist of two classes of membership: Regular Members and Associate Members.
+Athletic BOOSTERS’ membership is annual and shall consist of two classes of membership: Regular Members and Associate Members.

-2. Associate Members are, ex officio, the Director of Student Activities at Thomas A. Edison High School and Coaches of all sports.
-Associate members may also include Edison High School administrative and teaching staff.
+- are the Director of Student Activities at Thomas A. Edison High School, Coaches of all sports, Edison High School administrative and teaching staff.

-SECTION 3.3.
-Membership is individual and non‐ transferable.
+SECTION 3.3 Membership is individual and non‐ transferable.

-SECTION 3.6.
-The Board of Directors shall set the annual dues for each membership and associated benefits no later than the end of July.
+SECTION 3.5 The Board of Directors shall set the annual dues for each membership and associated benefits no later than the end of July.

-ARTICLE 4 ‐ BOARD OF DIRECTORS
+ARTICLE 4 ‐ ARCTICLES AND ACTIVITIES

-SECTION 4.2.
-Duties and Authority.
-The activities and affairs of the BOOSTERS shall be conducted and exercised by or under the direction of the Board of Directors and duly appointed committee leaders subject to the provisions of the laws of the Commonwealth of Virginia and any limitations in the Articles of Incorporation and the BOOSTERS.
-The Board of Directors is responsible for conducting the necessary business of the BOOSTERS during the intervals between general membership meetings and such other business as may be referred to it by the membership.
-The Board of Directors may, by majority of vote, authorize the expenditure of non‐committed funds (funds from the BOOSTERS’ equity free and clear of any legal, regulatory or financial restrictions that prevent its use).
-The Board of Directors is not authorized to incur in financial debt in the name of the BOOSTERS.
+The activities and affairs of the Athletic BOOSTERS shall be conducted and exercised by or under the direction of the Board of Directors and duly appointed committee leaders subject to the provisions of the laws of the Commonwealth of Virginia and any limitations in the Articles of Incorporation and the Athletic BOOSTERS.
+The Board of Directors is responsible for conducting the necessary business of the Athletic BOOSTERS during the intervals between general membership meetings and such other business as may be referred to it by the membership.
+The Board of Directors may, by majority of vote, authorize the expenditure of non‐committed funds (funds from the Athletic BOOSTERS’ equity free and clear of any legal, regulatory or financial restrictions that prevent its use).
+The Board of Directors is not authorized to incur in financial debt in the name of the Athletic BOOSTERS.